berea-college-csc236/berea-college-csc236.github.io/index.md

 ## Day 18: Wednesday, February 23, 2022
   - **In class**:
     - Discusion of [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8/edit?usp=sharing)
     - Begin [T12: Introduction to Circular Linked Lists](https://docs.google.com/document/d/1uvElflLI-S0S3spkfCkquwi3ZgIEgM49vF9NeTPmN30/edit?usp=sharing).
-We will compete this on Monday.
+We will complete this on Monday.
   - **Outside of class**
     - **Study for Exam E1:** Exam E1 will be this Friday, February 25.
 Exam E1 will cover all of the material from the course thus far, but the major topics covered thus far are C++, OOP, Big O, and linear structures stacks, queues, and deques. i.e. the major topics are C++, and the first three chapters of the textbook.
 I recommend using [Peerwise](https://peerwise.cs.auckland.ac.nz/course/main.php?course_id=24579) and the main textbook as your primary study tools.
     - Reminder that the Second Milestone for the [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8/edit?usp=sharing) is due Monday.